Azathothas/Stars/README.md

 - [kreatolinux/src](https://github.com/kreatolinux/src) – Kreato Linux source tree
 - [nim-lang/Nim](https://github.com/nim-lang/Nim) – Nim is a statically typed compiled systems programming language.
 It combines successful concepts from mature languages like Python, Ada and Modula.
 Its design focuses on efficiency, expressiveness, and elegance (in that order of priority).
 - [nim-lang/choosenim](https://github.com/nim-lang/choosenim) – Official tool for easily installing and managing multiple versions of the Nim programming language.
+- [nim-lang/nimony](https://github.com/nim-lang/nimony) – Nimony is a new Nim implementation that is in heavy development.
 - [ringabout/awesome-nim](https://github.com/ringabout/awesome-nim) – A curated list of awesome Nim frameworks, libraries, software and resources.

 <div id="nix"></div>